 In adult females a tumor of the ovaries or adrenal glands can mimic the clinical manifestations of CAH.
-Polycystic ovary syndrome (PCOS) is another differential diagnosis.
+Polycystic ovarian syndrome (PCOS) is another differential diagnosis.

 Antenatal diagnosis is possible by screening for a disease causing gene by amniocentesis or chorionic villus sampling.